Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with skilled technicians who have proper licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 The state of Illinois doesn't have state-level licensing requirements for contractors.
 However, there may be local regulations, so make sure to check with your municipal government to verify that your contractor meets all the requirements.
 You can verify an Illinois business license on the Secretary of State's website.
-Checking reviews on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can help your decision.
-Choose a company with great reviews and stories of positive customer experiences.
+Checking reviews on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can aid your decision as well.
+Choose a company with stellar reviews and reports of positive experiences from customers.

-Always make sure you know the details of your project.
-When HVAC repairs are required, your provider should list which parts require replacement and why.
-Confirm that your technician will clean and test the system after repairs are done to verify that it’s working properly.
-When replacing your HVAC, ask the installation company to provide details on the new estimated installation time, energy efficiency, model, features, and brand.
-Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.
+Always make sure you know the details of a planned project.
+When HVAC repairs are required, your provider should detail which parts need replacement and why.
+Confirm that your technician will clean and test your system after repairs are done to ensure that it’s working properly.
+For replacement, ask your contractor to explain the new HVAC system model, features, energy efficiency, brand, and estimated installation time.
+Before signing a contract, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

-You should have your HVAC system inspected approximately twice annually.
-At the time of the inspection, your technician will tell you if any services are required.
-You should also call a technician if you notice new issues such as strange noises, unusual smells, or leaks.
-If your system has ductwork, it should be inspected every few years.
+Generally, you should have your HVAC system inspected twice a year.
+After an inspection, your technician will tell you what services are needed.
+You should also call a technician if you start to notice any issues, such as strange noises, leaks, or unusual smells.
+If your home has ductwork, it should be serviced every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
 Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
 You might also consider purchasing a smart thermostat.

 It takes around one to three days to have an HVAC system installed or replaced.
 If you need just an air conditioning unit or a furnace, this may take between half a day and two days.
 This timeline will be determined by the size of your home, how easily accessible your system is, and any new issues your technician discovers.